Ciantic/sphinkydoc/README.rst

 and should have extension ``.rst``.
-All the rest project files are in ``myproject/``, if you have :term:`caps-files <caps-file>` such as ``myproject/README``, ``INSTALL``, ``AUTHORS``, ``CHANGES``, ``LICENSE`` or any other file that is in written in uppercase, they are treated as reStructuredText files and included to documentation.
+All the rest project files are in ``myproject/``, if you have :term:`caps-files <caps-file>` such as ``myproject/README``, ``INSTALL``, ``AUTHORS``, ``CHANGES``, ``LICENSE`` or any other file that is written in uppercase, they are treated as reStructuredText files and included to documentation.
 By default there is *exception for files named*: ``COPYING``, ``COPYING.LESSER``, ``COPYING.LIB`` which are treated as :term:`literal-files<literal-file>`, because they most likely contain GPL